cristinavisentin/SmartCropApp/README.md

 #### Prerequisites
 - Python 3.8+
 - `pip` (Python package manager)
-- Internet connection (The application uses APIs for geolocation and to obtain weather data, see [technologies used](#technologies-used) for details)
+- Internet connection (The application uses APIs to obtain weather data, see [technologies used](#technologies-used) for details)

 ### Installation
 1. Clone the repository: